dockur/dnsmasq/readme.md

       - /example/dnsmasq.d/:/etc/dnsmasq.d/
     ```

-If you need more advanced features, you can override the default configuration
-completely with a volume that bind mounts a custom `dnsmasq.conf` file:
+You can also override the [default configuration](https://github.com/dockur/dnsmasq/blob/master/dnsmasq.conf) completely with a volume that bind mounts a custom `dnsmasq.conf` file:

     ```yaml
     volumes: